 This step-by-step MariaDB installation tutorial will demonstrate how to install MariaDB on Ubuntu 20.04 server, including the configuration and how to start using it.
 Additionally, we will highlight some best practices to ensure optimal performance of your MariaDB database server.

-MariaDB database server is arguably one of the most widely used open source relational database systems.
-From newbies learning SQL databases to seasoned developers working on massive IT projects.
+MariaDB is arguably one of the most widely used open-source relational database systems for newbies learning SQL databases to seasoned developers working on massive IT projects.
 MariaDB continues to be one of the most preferred Relational Database Management Systems (RDBMS).